coltondick/smarttube-cron/README.md

 You need a few things to get this running:

 - **Docker:** Installed on your server or NAS.
 - **An ADB Server:** This container relies on a separate ADB connection to talk to your TV.
 The script is hardcoded to look for a host named `adb` on port `5037`.
-You should run an ADB container in the same stack or network.
+The default `docker-compose.yaml` included the required ADB server container.

 ## Quick Start